Threetangle in the XY-model class with a non-integrable field background: Results for non-zero alpha

 The general behavior is a detrimental effect whenever field inclinations are observed.
 Only the model with small anisotropy parameter $\gamma$ shows a remarkable resistance to this symmetry breaking field.
 Wheras the isotropic transverse model is disentangled in the threetangle it develops a steep maximum or pike at about $h=0.5$ and $\sqrt{\tau_3}\approx 0.2$.
 It tends to be independent of $\alpha$ for basically all investigated values of $h$ but with a maximum observed about $h=0.3$.
-In a reasonable range about this value of $h$, we observe fixed $\sqrt{\tau_3}\approx 0.1$.
-For a inhomogeneity of $\gamma=0.5$ and larger, this effect vanishes.
+In a reasonable range about this value of $h$, we observe a fixed value of $\sqrt{\tau_3}\approx 0.1$.
+For an inhomogeneity of $\gamma=0.5$ and larger, this effect vanishes.
 Hence, from an initially disentangled state the symmetry breaking and mixing of the two parity sectors of the $\ZZ_2$ symmetric model creates the entanglement for this case.
 This is important from an experimental point of view because one can choose the parameter region properly and generates an output state with a reasonable value of $\sqrt{\tau_3}\approx 0.1$ which also is observed to be quasi-pure.
 This is not observed using the lower bound.
 The output state could then be fed into entanglement purification/distillation protocols.
 This would guarantee a source where this class of entanglement is necessary.
 The system could also be used as a sensitive entanglement switch around the maxima of the tangle at $\alpha=0$.
-The tangle could be checked experimentally either by full state tomography as a proof of principle but also by every measure of multipartite entanglement\cite{zhang2023metrological,cao2024genuine,malla2023detecting,wu2024improved,li2024high} or by witnesses\cite{guhne2009entanglement,igloi2023entanglement} once the nature of entanglement having been established.
+It would be a highly sensitive detector of the magnetic field direction.
+The tangle could be checked experimentally either by full state tomography as a proof of principle but also by every measure of multipartite entanglement\cite{zhang2023metrological,cao2024genuine,malla2023detecting,wu2024improved,li2024high} or witnesses\cite{guhne2009entanglement,igloi2023entanglement}, once the nature of entanglement has been established.
 Also the detection via Machine Learning or Neural Networks, as suggested in Refs.~\cite{luo2023detecting,gulati2024ann} is a possibility.